Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 University Library Leuven

-When it comes to the attractions of Leuven, I feel compelled to start with the magnificent University Library.
 Even though the city has plenty of wonderful architectural landmarks, to me the library is the pinnacle of Leuven’s great catalogue.
 It really wasn’t until the founding of the university that Leuven made a name for itself.
 Skip further down if you don’t feel like a history lesson right now.

 The attack came after they had taken the city, but also after German soldiers accidentally fired upon one another.
-Thus “local insurgents” became the scapegoats for German failures.
+Thus, “local insurgents” became the scapegoats for German failures.

-The unwarranted punishment to the library resulted in over 2000 buildings being destroyed and 248 casualties.
+The unwarranted punishment of the library resulted in over 2000 buildings being destroyed and 248 casualties.
 While the devastation to the people and buildings was felt, what garnered equal outcry was the loss of 300,000 volumes of books from the library.

 Without skipping a beat, communities began collecting money and books to support the library, even during the war.
 One of the many reparations that Germany had to make following their defeat in World War I was the provision of books worth 13 million marks.

-And yet, it wasn’t until America stepped in offering to build Belgium a new library that the university had somewhere to put all these resources.
-Sadly the library burned down again near the start of WWII, as it was seen as a war memorial to Germany’s previous defeat.
+And yet, it wasn’t until America stepped in, offering to build Belgium a new library, that the university had somewhere to put all these resources.
+Sadly, the library burned down again near the start of WWII, as it was seen as a war memorial to Germany’s previous defeat.
 Again, once the war had ceased, the city rebuilt the library.

 Visiting the Leuven University Library